TUXCMD/HackThePlanet/README.md

 To-Do list
 ----------
-- [ ] Create cache of IP ranges to not scan (government, law enforcement, certain countries, etc.)
 - [ ] Add TTL to each record entry to ensure that records do not become "stale"
 - [ ] Introduce SSL support
   - [ ] Function to check for SSL versions so they can be matched to attacks (do not actually attack hosts, just check version numbers and cross reference them with potential vulnerabilities